-As most families are on holiday during August, it’s likely that the dealerships will be a lot quieter, which means that you’ll have more time to chat to the sales team and conduct some research into different cars.
+As most families are on holiday during August, it's likely that the dealerships will be a lot quieter, which means that you'll have more time to chat with the sales team and conduct some research into different cars.
 In doing this, it will help you to make a final decision as to which car you should choose.

 When you want to buy your next car, remember, dealers are often open to negotiation when it comes to price and they can be more open to a bargain at particular times.
 Pop into your local dealers during the week as this is when dealerships tend to be quieter and will be able to give you more attention.

-If you’re thinking of selling your car, maybe its guzzling through fuel or perhaps it costs a fortune when parts need replacing, you may want to think about selling your car and buying a cheaper one.
+If you're thinking of selling your car, maybe it's guzzling through fuel or perhaps it costs a fortune when parts need replacing, you may want to think about selling your car and buying a cheaper one.
 If this is the case, why not check out our handy guide that will help you make the right decision.